nazreen/node-batch-api-calls/README.md

 # Running the operation

-1. Import input JSON to `data/INPUT_FILE`.
+1. Import input JSON to `data/input/INPUT_FILE`.
 2. Run the script using `node src/OPERATION_NAME.js`

-# The resulting output
+# The resulting output (currently for `iterateAndRequest` only)

-- If there are any errors, the remainder documents are in `data/OUTPUT_FILE`.
+- If there are any errors, the remainder documents are in `data/output/OUTPUT_FILE`.
 - To prevent accidental double writes, the INPUT_FILE will be auto-appended if there is 1 or more successful operations
 - After identifying errors, prepare to run the script again.
 This time, take the previous `OUTPUT_FILE` and rename it into `INPUT_FILE`.